 Introducing a bottle to a new baby, especially one accustomed to feeding on a breast, can be tricky.
 On the one hand, you want them to drink from a bottle, but you don’t want them to prefer that method over breastfeeding if you plan to continue breastfeeding.
 When combining bottle and breastfeeding, the general idea is to mimic breastfeeding with the bottle.

-Let your baby initiate the feeding, so they draw the nipple into the mouth rather than you pushing the nipple into their mouth.
+Let your baby initiate the feeding so they draw the nipple into the mouth rather than you pushing the nipple into their mouth.
 This lets them control when the feeding begins.
-You may also stroke your baby’s lips from top to bottom with the nipple to get them to elicit a rooting response and open their mouth wide to accept the nipple rather than poking it in.
+You may also stroke your baby’s lips from top to bottom with the nipple to elicit a rooting response and open their mouth wide to accept the nipple rather than poking it in.